 This series of posts describes how to convert audio files containing speech to text.
+This is a Python Vosk Tutorial.
 In the first post we discussed a number of options for using python to convert speech to text.
 Given my requirements for open source and local processing I’ve decided to try the Vosk server to perform the speech to text conversion.
 My ultimate goal is to extract semantic meaning from the text but that will be another set of posts.

 The first post in this series discussed various python options for speech to text conversion and why I decided to try Vosk.